gregsh/parallel-zip/README.md

     }
 ```

+# Notes

-**Note 1**: Java Reflection is used to work around missing Java API.
+1. Java Reflection is used to work around missing Java API.
-**To avoid that in the future, we must request such an API.**
+   **To avoid that in the future, we must request such an API**

+2. The algorithm takes roughly the same amount of memory as the target zip file.
+   We can start writing to disk when new zip entries are ready, applying backpressure to control memory consumption

+3. It's the compression that takes most of the time.
+   We can generate already compressed data in parallel in various data generation tasks.
+   Then, saving it to disk will take very little time

-**Note 2**: We can merge zips without repacking using the same technique.
+4. We can merge zip files without repacking using the same technique

 # Results